Best Community & FQHC Health EMR Buyer's Guide 2025

 ONC-ATCB Certified EMR Software Vendors

 This is the most significant requirement for most software buyers today as the software must comply with the standards and guidelines set by the Office of the National Coordinator (ONC).
 Online repository details all software vendors and details related to their respective compliance with the measures set by the ONC (Click here).
 Software that complies with these standards have undergone rigorous testing and confirmed at a benchmark level defined by the federal body.
-The software testing done during this exercise checks all areas of the EMR Software system from Patient Portal access to the way the EHR Software communicates with other programs and entities like labs, Pharmacies (via e-Rx), hospitals, HIEs etc.
+The software testing done during this exercise checks all areas of the EHR Software system from Patient Portal access to the way the EHR Software communicates with other programs and entities like labs, Pharmacies (via e-Rx), hospitals, HIEs etc.

 Community Health Center / FQHC EHR Software